vinayjain38/rasa-demo/data/core/chitchat.md

 * how_to_get_started
     - utter_getstarted
     - utter_first_bot_with_rasa
-* ask_weather OR ask_builder OR ask_howdoing OR ask_whoisit OR ask_whatisrasa OR ask_isbot OR ask_howold OR ask_languagesbot OR ask_restaurant OR ask_time OR ask_wherefrom OR ask_whoami OR handleinsult OR nicetomeeyou OR telljoke OR ask_whatismyname OR ask_howbuilt
+* ask_weather OR ask_builder OR ask_howdoing OR ask_whoisit OR ask_whatisrasa OR ask_isbot OR ask_howold OR ask_languagesbot OR ask_restaurant OR ask_time OR ask_wherefrom OR ask_whoami OR handleinsult OR nicetomeeyou OR telljoke OR ask_whatismyname OR howwereyoubuilt
     - action_chitchat
     - utter_first_bot_with_rasa
 * affirm